Unitpackage Structure

 Requirements for Scientific Data

-Tabular scientific data are often time series data, where one or more properties are recorded over a certain time scale, such as the temperature \(T\) or pressure \(p\) in a laboratory.
-In some cases one variable is changed with time and one or more variables are recorded to observe the change induced to a system.
+Tabular scientific data are often time series data, where one or more properties are recorded over a specific time scale, such as the temperature \(T\) or pressure \(p\) in a laboratory.
+In some cases, one variable is changed with time, and one or more variables are recorded to observe the change induced to a system.
 This could, for example, be the change in current \(I\) in a load by varying a voltage \(V\).

 A CVS contains the underlying data.